 I encourage you to edit this itinerary according to your interests.
 These are full days that cover a lot of attractions.
 Even if you endeavour to see and do everything here, be prepared to skip a couple of things along the way.
 Weather is highly changeable and can impact your schedule.
 Also, you might just need a slower more relaxing day on your vacation.

 Day 1 – Anchorage

 Arrive in Anchorage.
 If you have time, visit the Anchorage Museum.
 This institution is a terrific combination of art, history and science museum, all relating to Alaska.
 It’s the perfect intro for what you are about to experience and explore.

 Driving distance: Local driving distance depends on your accommodation location.

 Day 2 – Anchorage to Denali National Park

 Pick up your rental car in Anchorage and head north to Denali National Park.
-Allow plenty of time to stop and take in the amazing landscapes along the way including these scenic detours that I detailed in this post:
+Allow plenty of time to stop and take in the amazing landscapes and scenic detours along the way, including:

 Talkeetna – An excellent place to stop for lunch.
 Make sure you walk out to the riverbank for views of the mountains when the weather is clear.

 Igloo – the abandoned roadside hotel shaped as a giant igloo.

 Denali South and North Viewpoints – On a clear day you will have spectacular views of Mount Denali, Hunter and Foraker, with the Susitna River in the foreground.